vbabushkin/ECE_GY_9163_Machine_Learning_for_Cyber_Security_Lab3/README.md

     └── bd_repaired_4_weights.h5  //weights of repaired model for 4% accuracy drop └── bd_repaired_10.h5          //repaired model for 10% accuracy drop
-    └── bd_repaired_10_weights.h5  //weights of repaired model for 10% accuracy drop └── badnetEval.py  // this is the evaluation script
-└── MLSec_Vahan_Babushkin_Lab3_v3.ipynb //jupyter notebook
+    └── bd_repaired_10_weights.h5  //weights of repaired model for 10% accuracy drop └── badnetEval.py  // this is the evaluation script for inputs as .png and .jpg └── eval.py  // this is the evaluation script for .h5 inputs └── MLSec_Vahan_Babushkin_Lab3_v3.ipynb //jupyter notebook
 └── MLSec_Vahan_Babushkin_Lab3_v3..pdf  // lab report
 ```